-The accountant will decide the key audit matters to the audit of individual Financial Reports of forbidden by laws for public disclosure, or under rare situation, the accountant will decide not to communicate the special matter in the audit report, because it can be reasonably expected that the negative impact of this communication will be greater than the public interest.
+The accountant will decide the key audit matters to the audit of Consolidated Financial Reports of Niko Semiconductor Group in 2020 from the matters communicated with governance unit.
+The accountant will clearly state the matters in the audit report, unless the special matter is forbidden by laws for public disclosure, or under rare situation, the accountant will decide not to communicate the special matter in the audit report, because it can be reasonably expected that the negative impact of this communication will be greater than the public interest.